lee2856/homepage/myNewWebSite/content/_index.md

 ![image](/shlee.jpg)

-I am a postdoctoral researcher in the [Department of Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://purdue.edu/), hosted by Prof. [Jeremiah Blocki](https://www.cs.purdue.edu/homes/jblocki).
-My past and ongoing work has involved the application of combinatorial graph theory to analyze the (post-quantum) security of Memory-Hard Functions and Proofs of Sequential Work.
-I have also worked on analyzing the preprocessing security of cryptographic primitives in multiple idealized models, including short Schnorr signatures.
-Recently, I have developed a deep interest in the mathematical foundations of isogeny-based cryptography, which leverages number theory and algebraic/arithmetic geometry to address key post-quantum security challenges.
+I am a postdoctoral researcher in the [Department of Combinatorics and Optimization](https://uwaterloo.ca/combinatorics-and-optimization/) at the [University of Waterloo](https://uwaterloo.ca/), under the mentorship of Prof. [Douglas Stebila](https://www.douglas.stebila.ca/) and Prof. [David Jao](https://djao.math.uwaterloo.ca/).
+My research interest lies at the intersection of mathematics and cryptography.
+I am particularly interested in lattice-based and isogeny-based cryptography, both for their deep connections to algebraic and number-theoretic structures and for their significance in the development of post-quantum cryptography.

-I recently received my Ph.D. in the [Department of Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://purdue.edu/), and was honored to be advised by Prof. [Jeremiah Blocki](https://www.cs.purdue.edu/homes/jblocki).
-Prior to joining Purdue, I completed my M.Sc in the Department of [Mathematical Sciences](http://www.math.snu.ac.kr/board) at [Seoul National University](https://en.snu.ac.kr/) and B.Sc at [POSTECH](https://math.postech.ac.kr/main-english/).
+Prior to joining the University of Waterloo, I was a postdoctoral researcher at [Purdue University](https://purdue.edu/) for a year, hosted by Prof. [Jeremiah Blocki](https://www.cs.purdue.edu/homes/jblocki).
+I received my Ph.D. in the [Department of Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://purdue.edu/), and was honored to be advised by Prof. [Jeremiah Blocki](https://www.cs.purdue.edu/homes/jblocki).

-**Contact.** You may reach me at: [lee2856@purdue.edu](mailto:lee2856@purdue.edu)
+**Contact.** You may reach me at: [seunghoon.lee@uwaterloo.ca](mailto:seunghoon.lee@uwaterloo.ca)

 {{< icon vendor="" name="github" link="https://github.com/lee2856" >}}
 {{< icon vendor="" name="pen-tool" link="https://scholar.google.com/citations?user=fLWCOIgAAAAJ&hl=en" >}}